patelpurvip/GroupProject-1-IMDB_ratings/README.md

 # Critic Scores vs. Viewer Ratings on the Internet Movie Database(IMDb)

-This repository houses my personal contributiones to part of a larger data group project related to IMDb.
+This repository houses my personal contributions to part of a larger data group project related to IMDb.
 The original project (including full commit history) and the full final product is housed in the following repository: https://github.com/cckuqui/IMDB-movie-data

 The project used Python, and specifically the Pandas & Matplotlib libraries, to analyze movie ratings data to determine weather, in general, critics or average viewers are harsher critics of movies listed on IMDb.